MichaelBonnet/CSE-1320/homework/hw03/readme.txt

+the folder 'professor_files' contains all files posted by the professor that pertain to this assignment.

 the file 'calculator_view_implementation.c' is simply a snippet of the main .c file that contains only the functions used to create the modified calculator view required by the assignment.